+and encouraged a whole-of-sector change in Indonesia.
 We require rigorous verification of the source of all the wood that enters our mill and we will not accept wood from areas that have been deforested after the policy's cut-off date.
-All of our suppliers are assessed under the policy and are also within the scope of the assurance process.
+All of our suppliers are assessed under the policy and are also subject to audit by KPMG PRI.
 We take allegations that any of our wood supply has come from land deforested after 2015 seriously and investigate them thoroughly, under the auspices of the SAC, with findings publicly reported.
 Our suppliers have come on this journey with us and we have worked with them to build their capacity to align with the requirements of the policy.
 In many cases, that has meant raising their operational practices to global standards.
 Left: By increasing plantation productivity APRIL's output has grown without increasing its plantation footprint.
 Right: State-of-the-art techniques such as tissue culture have helped to raise productivity.